-- Graphics created for gamma transfer function may need re-mapping for an HDR transfer function depending on creative intent. - HLG has the characteristic of providing a degree of backward compatibility with legacy SDR devices, both professional and consumer.
+- Graphics created using SDR-BT.709 [2], sRGB [150], AdobeRGB [151] and other typical graphic file formats may need re-mapping to an HDR transfer function depending on the desired creative intent. - HLG has the characteristic of providing a degree of backward compatibility with legacy SDR devices, both professional and consumer.
 However, care must be taken to ensure the signal being displayed is encoded with the appropriate system colorimetry preset in the display.
 For instance, for HLG10, a displayed picture on a legacy display that uses BT.1886 [4] / BT.709 [2] system colorimetry will be incorrect.
 See Section 8 of the Yellow Book [Y01] for details and caveats.